SulmanK/Blog/docs/writing/posts/reddit_text_insight_sentiment_cloud.md

 ### Deep Dive: Key Components

 #### Resource Management
-Resource management is done using Terraform.
+Resource management is done using Terraform, which enables consistent, efficient, and automated provisioning of cloud resources across multiple platforms.

 ##### Resource Creation
-build_res.sh is a shell script that builds the resources using Terraform.
+`build_res.sh` is a shell script that builds the resources using Terraform.
 ```bash
 # =============================================================================
 # build_res.sh